This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission.

 - A friend’s garden – Got a gardening friend with a big pot or clump of basil?
 Ask for a few cuttings.

 There are two main ways to root basil; in water or in potting mix.
 For each method, you’ll need basil cuttings.
-To take a cutting from a basil plant, use clean herb snips or scissors to cut a four to six inch long stem.
+To take a cutting from a basil plant, use clean garden snips or scissors to cut a four to six inch long stem.
 Clip it just below a leaf node (the spot on the stems where the leaves emerge) and at an angle to increase surface area for water uptake.
 Remove any leaves on the bottom third of the stem.
-This is especially important if you’re going to be rooting the cuttings in water as you don’t want any leaves submerged and rotting.
+This is especially important if you’re going to be rooting the cuttings in water because you don’t want any leaves submerged and rotting.

 How to root basil in water